The 50 U.S. Cities With the Worst Air Quality

 NEW YORK, NEW YORK

 New York, the city that never sleeps, is home to some of the most iconic landmarks of the United States.
-The Statue of Liberty and Ellis Island, Central Park, the Empire State Building, the Guggenheim Museum and the Metropolitan Museum of Art are all notable landmarks of the Big Apple.
+The Statue of Liberty, Ellis Island, Central Park, the Empire State Building, the Guggenheim Museum and the Metropolitan Museum of Art are all notable landmarks of the Big Apple.
 The city is making great strides to reduce pollution by setting forth a number of municipal codes.
-Still, air quality can be further improved through large-scale environmental development plans like the recent Staten Island Bluebelt, an ecologically sound storm-water management program.
+Still, air quality in the New York-Newark area can be further improved through large-scale environmental development plans like the recent Staten Island Bluebelt, an ecologically sound storm-water management program.

 Learn more about visiting New York, New York.